TNunige/ARP/README.md

 This assignment 1 submission is not a finalized version of the drone simulator and therefore it has improvements to be worked on for the next assignments.

 -	The ncurses interface is not working properly every time you run the game.
 Sometimes the window box lines or other components of the interface bug.
 Running it more times helps to correct them but doesn’t guarantee the display intended by the programmers.
 Especially when using other tools like xdotool and wmctrl to control the size and position of the konsole window on the computer screen.
-- Currently the watchdog does not check for the escape key but it could be an improvement to exit the game sooner when user has initiated it.
+- Currently the watchdog does not check for the escape key inserted by user but it could be an improvement to exit the game sooner when user has initiated it.
-- The watchdog does not terminate the console of the window and keyboard processes and only the process itself.
-This could be improved for the next assignment for watchdog to also receive the PIDs of the consoles and send a SIGKILL when a process has timed out.
-There is no need to actively check for the signals from the console PIDs.
+- The watchdog does not terminate the konsole of the window and keyboard processes and only the process itself.
+This could be improved for the next assignment for watchdog to also receive the PIDs of the konsoles and send a `SIGKILL` when a process has timed out.
+There is no need to actively check for the signals from the konsole PIDs.